 To figure out the value of the keywords on your list and identify others to consider in your strategy, you need keyword research tools.
 And you have a lot to choose from.

-There is plenty of good information on the free keyword searches tools, but investing in one of the premium solutions is typically well worth the extra knowledge that you obtain and save time for businesses that are serious about SEO and PPC.
+There is plenty of good information on the free keyword searches tools, but investing in one of the premium solutions is typically well worth the extra knowledge that you obtain and saves time for businesses that are serious about SEO and PPC.
 Moz, Google’s Keyword Planner, SEMrush, and Ahrefs are some of the best keyword research tools in the market.

 3. Organize The Keywords Properly